diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 ```

 Here's the long explanation:
-* The `database` folder is needed to store data related to Aiida.
+* The `database` folder is needed to store data related to AiiDA.
 * The `.ssh` folder is needed to store data related to ssh connections.
 * The `postgres_run` folder is needed to run the PostgreSQL service.
 * The `rabbitmq/var/lib/rabbitmq` and `rabbitmq/var/log` folders are needed to run the RabbitMQ service.

-Once this folder architecture has been created and Apptainer installed, you are ready to use an Apptainer image of Aiida.
+Once this folder architecture has been created and Apptainer installed, you are ready to use an Apptainer image of AiiDA.

 ## Step 1: Download the image you need